alexma0912/Machine-Learning/README.md

 # Machine-Learning
-A collection of machine learning resources
+A collection of machine learning resources.
+Among them, I've completed the mlcourse.ai course, which is really practical.
+This course perfectly balances theory and real world application, which can satisfy the need of machine learning beginners and middle-level machine learning users.

 Open Machine Learning Course mlcourse.ai: https://mlcourse.ai/  -- Highly recommended!!